CS126SP20/final-project-ckesan2/DEVELOPMENT.md

 getter in the Circle class.
     - Still need to add an item to the game
     - Still need to add background music

+- **4/28/2020** Replaced more of my magic numbers and added more tests and comments to my test file.
+Wrote functionality for drawing two potion items to the game.
+Added background music.
+    - Still need to implement functionality once an item is clicked.
+    - Need to finish a method in GameEngine that checks if an item was clicked.
+    - Need to write tests for the new method in GameEngine